 Most part of this result is treating her viral respiratory infection, the amino-acid Lysine, avoiding possible allergens, providing her a healthy diet, lots of love and lack of stress.
 The lack of stress is very important if you have a cat with a viral respiratory infection because the stress weakens its immune system and the virus takes over again.

-Feline respiratory virus don’t disappear from your cat’s body, it just stays in neutral mode when the cat has strong immune system and it doesn’t show symptoms at all so your pet needs to feel comfortable and free of stress at all times to look and feel as healthy as cats get.
+Feline respiratory virus doesn’t disappear from your cat’s body, it just stays in a neutral mode when the cat has a strong immune system and it doesn’t show symptoms at all so your pet needs to feel comfortable and free of stress at all times to look and feel as healthy as cats get.